Drips Are Not Sequences

 From the Records page, filter your list.
 Select the records.
 Go to Send to and choose Drip Campaigns.
 Select the campaign.
 Done.

 Works well for one-time batches.
-Example: 500 aged leads from 6+ months ago into your Dead Lead Revival drip.
+Example: 500 ghosted leads from 6+ months ago into your Ghosting Nurture drip.

 Filter records, select them, then use Send to and Drip Campaigns to enroll.